Queen Máxima of the Netherlands: Activities

-Máxima is one of the few members of royal families anywhere in the world to be an open supporter of gay rights, and was the first member of a royal family to attend an LGBT rights conference, having attended a conference concerned with LGBT rights on 5 March 2008.
+Máxima attended a conference concerned with LGBT rights on 5 March 2008.

 Queen Máxima has been honorary chair of the Money Wise Platform since 2010.
 In this capacity, the Queen focuses attention on the importance of financial education and managing money sensibly, especially where children and young people are concerned.
 The Queen acts as special advisor to the Platform and consults with interested parties on ways of increasing people's financial awareness and resilience.

 Since 10 June 2015, Queen Máxima has been the honorary chair of the Ambassadors for Music at School Platform.
 Queen Máxima has for some years been committed to giving as many children as possible the opportunity to create music.

 Queen Máxima is a member of the Committee for Enterprise and Finance, which succeeded the Microfinance Council in 2011.
 The Queen is committed to extending the reach of various financing opportunities, both through coaching and by providing credit for new and existing small businesses in the Netherlands.
 She also works to increase the number of women entrepreneurs and the scope they have to expand their businesses.

-Since March of 2022 Queen Máxima is a Honorary President of "MIND Us" – a mental health platform created in collaboration with the MIND Foundation.
+Since March 2022 Queen Máxima is a Honorary President of "MIND Us" – a mental health platform created in collaboration with the MIND Foundation.